sequenceiq/hadoop-docker/README.md

 #Apache Hadoop 2.5.1 Docker image

+_Note: this is the master branch - for a particular Hadoop version always check the related branch_

 A few weeks ago we released an Apache Hadoop 2.3 Docker image - this quickly become the most [popular](https://registry.hub.docker.com/search?q=hadoop&s=downloads) Hadoop image in the Docker [registry](https://registry.hub.docker.com/).